125180182-myseneca/CSP451-Azure-Project/Checkpoint4/README.md

 1. **After deleting list all your VMs using az  vm list ... with the output in table format.
 What command did you use?
 How can you ensure all your VMs are deleted?**

-    <p>The command I used was: `az vm list --output table`
+    ><p>The command I used was: `az vm list --output table`</p>

-    You can ensure all the VMs are deleted if it returns nothing in the output of the command.
+    ><p>You can ensure all the VMs are deleted if it returns nothing in the output of the command.
 You can also check on the Azure Portal and search virtual machines.</p>

 2. **Why you are not asked to delete Custom Images?
 What is the difference between VM and Custom Image that makes VM a very costly resource and Custom Images, negligible?
 (Hint: It is related to OS Disk)**

-    <p>We are not asked to delete Custom Images as we can use our Images to create our VM's for the next checkpoint.
+    ><p>We are not asked to delete Custom Images as we can use our Images to create our VM's for the next checkpoint.
 The difference between VM and Custom image is that the VM contains a provisioned OS disk, while a custom image is used to create new disks.
 This means that the VM requires more storage which means more cost.
 A custom image is also not active, meaning it doesn't turn on or off like a VM.</p>

 3. **What are cost implications of NSG or NIC?
 Why are you deleting them?**

-    <p>NSG and NIC can cost money.
+    ><p>NSG and NIC can cost money.
 I am deleting it just in case as I do not want to go over budget.
 I've searched whether they cost money, but found nothing.</p>

 4. **Why you are not deleting Network backend like VNET and Route-Tables?**

-    <p>We are not deleting the Network backend like VNET and Route-Tables because they form the backbone structure of the our network.
+    ><p>We are not deleting the Network backend like VNET and Route-Tables because they form the backbone structure of the our network.
 It allows the resourses we created to communicate.
 In addition, VNET's and Route-Tables are free of charge in Azure.</p>